SovereignCloudStack/website/_i18n/en/_posts/blog/2024-09-18-demystifying-gaia-x-credentials.md

 }
 ```

 This can be ascribed to the fact, that the Compliance Service expects all Verifiable Credentials to be part of the Verifiable Presentation.
-The Compliance Service does not actually resolve any URL.
+The Compliance Service does not actually resolve any URL references in the credentials.
-Instead, identifiers act as keys for a local lookup in the same Verifiable Presentation.
+Instead, identifiers act as keys for a local lookup within the same Verifiable Presentation.
 The Compliance Service looks for a Verifiable Credential whose credential subject's `id` matches with a given key and traverses back to issuer and proof of the corresponding Verifiable Credential.
+This is only possible because the full credential (including proof and issuer) of the referenced subject is always part of the Verifiable Presentation due to the requirement imposed by the Compliance Service.

-This behavior seems to be a workaround and contradicts a bit with linked data principles, where Verifiable Credentials are referenced by resolvable URLs.
+This behavior seems to be a workaround and stands in contrast with the Linked Data principles of [JSON-LD](https://www.w3.org/TR/json-ld11/), which usually build links based on resolvable URLs.
-There is a discussion currently to clarify if and/or why this behaviour is intended, see [this issue report](https://gitlab.com/gaia-x/lab/compliance/gx-compliance/-/issues/78)
+There is a discussion currently to clarify if and/or why this behaviour is intended, see [this issue discussion at Gaia-X](https://gitlab.com/gaia-x/lab/compliance/gx-compliance/-/issues/78).

 ## Summary